Wondering What to Do With Overripe Bananas? Try These 20 Recipes

 2. Death by Chocolate Banana Bread

 This chocolate banana bread from Delish uses cocoa powder and has a generous helping of chocolate chips, making it a chocoholic’s dream.
-(So, my dream.)
+Warm with a scoop of vanilla ice cream?
+We think so.

 3. Cream Cheese-Filled Banana Bread